 Tahuhu has consistently been ranked inside the top ten bowlers in the world and in 2017 was named in the ICC T20 Team of the Year.

-The tall right-armer from Christchurch made her debut for the Canterbury Magicians when she was just 18 and was promoted, after just two years of domestic cricket, to the FERNS and given the job of making the batsmen feel uncomfortable.
+The tall right-armer from Christchurch made her debut for the Canterbury Magicians when she was just 18 and was promoted, after just two years of domestic cricket, to the WHITE FERNS and given the job of making the batters feel uncomfortable.

 1. How did you get into cricket?
 It was a primary school teacher that saw me mucking around at school and asked if I wanted to go along to his club and play properly